 Code generation

-Once the controller is set up, export it as C code with:
+Once the controller is set up, generate embeddable C code with:

 This writes a self-contained C implementation (using DAQP) to the mpc_code/ directory, ready to be compiled and deployed on embedded targets.